Stanford University, Department of Management Science & Engineering

 Eesley, C. 2016.
 Institutional Barriers to Growth: Entrepreneurship, Human Capital and Institutional Change.
 Organization Science.
 Vol. 27(5): 1290-1306.

-D. Armanios, C.E.
+Armanios, D.; C.E.
 Eesley, K.M.
 Eisenhardt, J. Li.
-2016.
-How entrepreneurs leverage institutional intermediaries in emerging economies to acquire public resources, Strategic Management Journal. doi:10.1002/smj.2575
+2017.
+How entrepreneurs leverage institutional intermediaries in emerging economies to acquire public resources, Strategic Management Journal, Vol. 38, Issue 7, pages 1373–1390.
+(Lead article)

 Eesley, C.; Hsu, David; Roberts, Edward B. 2014.
 The Contingent Effects of Top Management Teams on Venture Performance: Aligning Founding Team Composition with Innovation Strategy and Commercialization Environment.
 Strategic Management Journal, 35 (12): 1798-1817.

-- Lenox, M. and Eesley, C. 2009.
+Lenox, M. and Eesley, C. 2009.
 Private Environmental Activism and the Selection and Response of Firm Targets.
-Journal of Economics Management and Strategy, Vol. 18, No. 1, pp. 45-73.
+Journal of Economics Management and Strategy, Vol. 18, No. 1: 45-73.

 Publications Under Peer Review